-Currently, there are five operational dispensaries in Washington, DC.
+Currently, there are five operational dispensaries in Washington, DC and several in MD.
 In order to visit any of these dispensaries you need a valid medical marijuana card and to be a member of one of the five dispensaries.
 Your medical marijuana card will have the address of the dispensary you selected on your application.

 No. Patients are required to select one dispensary.
 You select this on the DOH application with the help of our consultants.
 You may not purchase from any other dispensaries or enter any other dispensaries.
 If you decide to switch dispensaries after your application is submitted there is a fee and application that needs to be submitted again to the Department of Health, so it is very important you choose the right dispensary for your needs.

 Our consultants will help you select your dispensary based on your needs.
 There are currently five dispensaries to choose from in DC.
 Many patients select their dispensary based on location to their home or work, current menu/supply and special offers.
 Research the dispensaries prior to your visit or we can help look at their menus with you at the doctor’s office.

 Q11.
 HOW MUCH MEDICAL MARIJUANA CAN I PURCHASE?

 Patients are permitted to purchase up to two (2) ounces of dried medical marijuana per month or the equivalent of two ounces of dried medical marijuana when sold in any other form.
 (Applies to Washington, DC)